jfsvak/Claims.App/README.md

 - src/Claims.Business

 #### Claims.Web project
-Contains Web API code to handle communication to and from clients.
+Contains a basic ASP.NET Core 2.2 web app, where the Web API code to handle communication to and from clients is placed.
 A simple `TextPlainInputFormatter.cs` has been added to handle content type 'text/plain' in the submission.
 `ClaimsController.cs` contains the exposed api methods.